Yes, Unemployment Compensation Is Taxable. Here’s How to Avoid a Surprise Next Tax Season

 If you’ve been receiving unemployment benefits and haven’t had taxes withheld or paid quarterly estimated taxes for Q1 or Q2, consult with a trusted financial professional to determine your best options for meeting your tax obligations.

 What happens if I go back to work and stop receiving unemployment?

 If you begin earning regular wages or self-employment income and are able to go off unemployment benefits before the end of 2020, make sure you’re having enough taxes taken out of your pay by using the IRS’s tax withholding estimator.
 This online tool can help you avoid or lessen your year-end tax bill or adjust your income to receive more money up front with a smaller refund at tax time.

 Still have questions about unemployment and your tax bill?
 Contact Miller & Company.

-If you’re unsure of how your current unemployment obligations will impact your 2020 taxes, schedule a free consultation with the experienced CPAs at Miller & Company LLP.
+If you’re unsure of how your current unemployment obligations will impact your 2020 taxes, schedule a consultation with the experienced CPAs at Miller & Company LLP.
 We’ll help you understand what you might owe and assist you with setting up voluntary withholdings or making estimated tax payments.